-Who would you call if you’re in trouble in the middle of the night?
+Who would you call if you were in trouble in the middle of the night?
 Who do you share your greatest achievements with?
 Who’s the person you always want to be with when you feel lonely?
 When it comes to building and maintaining close relationships, quantity is not as important as quality.
-If after reading each of these questions you had a person (or people) in mind, that means that you’re surrounded with the right people.
+If you had a person (or people) in mind while reading these questions, that means that you’re surrounded by the right people.

 Studies have shown that about 25% of longevity variation is due to genetics.
 However, lifestyle choices also significantly contribute to human longevity.
 There are multiple ways of increasing the chances of living longer, such as physical exercise and eating healthily.
 However, taking care of our physical health is not the only way to increase the quality and length of our lives.
 It is true that social connections are vital when it comes to longevity, but what about the connection between close relationships and the likelihood of living longer?